tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LP_Ins_hvPlot_Demo.md

     import hvplot.pandas
     ```

+  * The great thing about **hvPlot** being abstracted over Pandas is that the two technologies share plotting interfaces.
+This marriage is the definition of not reinventing the wheel.

+    * Emphasize to students that even though hvPlot uses the function `hvplot` and Pandas `plot`, the `hvplot` function actually references the Pandas `plot` interface.
+This allows for hvPlots to be created and manipulated in the same ways as Pandas plots (including plot attributes), just with an interactive component.

   * The `hvPlot` function is used to create a standard hvPlot chart.
 For example, when applied against a DataFrame containing cumulative returns for five different tickers, hvPlot would create a visualization using the metadata and data from the DataFrame.
 No configuration is needed by the user.

     ```python